 In order to support physical distancing, some rooms will be assigned fewer occupants.
 No more than two people will occupy rooms in residence halls.

-Will international students be able to access campus housing this spring?
+Will international students be able to access campus housing this summer?

 What should I bring and what items are not permitted?